STEP-dev/Dogee/Readme.md

 		bool AccumulateAndWait(T* buf, uint32_t len, T threshold = 0, int timeout = -1);
 	}
 ```
-Dogee provides DAddAccumulator class for users to perform vector accumulation more efficiently as well as hide data transfer details involved in vector accumulation.
+STEP provides DAddAccumulator class for users to perform vector accumulation more efficiently as well as hide data transfer details involved in vector accumulation.
 Users can create a shared DAddAccumulator object and initialize it with the number N of working threads involved in the accumulation (in_num_user) and an output shared array (outarr) in DSM and its length (outlen).
-The working threads can invoke AccumulateAndWait function defined in DAddAccumulator to send out their local vectors and Dogee will compute the final accumulated result and store it in the output shared array automatically.
+The working threads can invoke AccumulateAndWait function defined in DAddAccumulator to send out their local vectors and STEP will compute the final accumulated result and store it in the output shared array automatically.
 The AccumulateAndWait function also serves as a synchronization point which will not return until all the $N$ threads send out their local vectors.
  * "buf" is the local vector to send.
  * "len" is its length.